sprin-xyz/sprin-xyz.github.io/index.md

 ### About

-I am an undergraduate at Swarthmore College.
+I ~~am an undergraduate at~~ have now graduated from Swarthmore College.
 I am interested in understanding how and what neural networks learn.
 My most recent research focuses on how robustness in neural networks can be used to understand what they learn.
 I am actively applying to Ph.D. programs and ML research internships.
 If you feel